9 Easy Snoring Remedies: How to Stop Snoring

 Gargle with mint

-If your snoring is caused by other issues such as colds, flues or allergies you can turn to mint to help alleviate the problem.
+If your snoring is caused by other issues such as colds, flues or allergies you can turn to mint.
+Mint helps fight congestion due to its anti-inflammatory effects, clearing your nasal passage and helping you sleep better.
 Dilute a few drops of mint extract in a glass of water and gargle for a few seconds before bed.
 Do not swallow the mixture.
-You can also substitute mint tea for the mint extract gargle.
+You can also substitute mint tea.

 Aspirate or drink nettle tea

-If allergies are the cause of your snoring, begin by making sure your bedroom is allergen and pollen free as contaminates can complicate the condition.
+If your snoring is caused by allergies, you can take measures to prevent it!
+Make sure your bedroom is allergen and pollen free as irritating agents can complicate the condition.
 Adding nettle tea to your nightly routine should become a habit.
 Simply add a few leaves to hot water and let steep a few minutes before consuming.
-Nettles are natural antihistamine.
+Nettles are a natural antihistamine and are great for chronic conditions such as snoring.

-Exposure to cold air or extended time in an air-conditioned environment can initiate the production of secretions or mucus in the nasal passages that can clog your respiratory system and cause snoring.
-If you want to tackle this problem, we recommend a nasal cleanser made of saline solution, preferably before sleeping.
+Excess mucus can be the main culprit for your snoring.
+Being exposed to cold air could be causing your nighttime snoring.
+The cold can initiate extra secretions in the nasal passages that clog your respiratory system and cause snoring.
+If you want to tackle this, we recommend a nasal cleanser made of saline solution, preferably before sleeping.

 Avoid food irritants

-Eating heavy foods before bed, such as lactose products, wheats, sugars and fats, can act as irritants and cause reflux which irritates nasal passages and the pharynx causing you to snore.
+Eating heavy foods before bed, such as lactose products, wheat, sugars and fats, can act as irritants and cause reflux which irritates nasal passages and the pharynx causing you to snore.

 Be aware of the causes of your snoring before you try different routines to address the problem.